Q: Do I need a permit?

 Q: What is a development permit?

 A: In non-incorporated areas, if you’re building a camp (less than 604 square feet) or a barn/garage/storage unit that is both less than 2,100 square feet and has a truss span of less than 32 feet, you only need a development permit.
 It costs $50.
+I the four municipal areas we serve, small sheds/garages of 600 square feet or less can also be constructed with a development permit.

 Q: My, er, friend, started building something without a permit.
 Now what?